synboxdev/WitcherGuessr/CONTRIBUTING.md

 * <b>A given location is recognizable.</b> Location of your choice should be possible to recognize because of either one of two reasons:

-    1. Its directly related to either a quest, or a point of interest, which would imply that people would've potentially stumbled upon when playing through the game.
+    * Its directly related to either a quest, or a point of interest, which would imply that people would've potentially stumbled upon when playing through the game.
-    2. There are recognizable visual cues that could help identifying a given location.
+    * There are recognizable visual cues that could help identifying a given location.
 A building, flag, statue, you name it - something that would help identify the surroundings and pinpoint a given location on the map.

 * <b>A given location has a corresponding place on a map.</b> This is an extremely important point!
 Some locations in the game, despite being visually stunning, will not be valid to be added to the project, because of a simple reason - they can't be visualized on the map itself.
 For example, places different 'worlds' that you visit with Avallac'h during quest [Through Time and Space](https://witcher.fandom.com/wiki/Through_Time_and_Space) or cave systems either simply don't 'exist' on a map that player could open and identify, or are located 'outside the bounds' of a given map.
 Therefor, such locations simply will not be suitable for the project.

 ---

-## Visualizing the existing locations in the project
+## <b>Visualizing the existing locations in the project</b>

 There's a small functionality that I've developed for the sole purpose of making it easier to visualize where the existing locations for each map are located.
 This functionality exists and can be invoked only within Unity Engine editor.
 To utilize it, follow the steps below (assuming you've already installed the Unity Engine itself, and are able to follow along):